wmdataphys/DeeperRICH/README.md

 ## Testing

-Create a folder within the transformer directory called "Figures".
+Create a folder within the Transformer directory called "Figures".

-Once you have models trained, you can test the transformer with the following command:
+Once you have models trained, you can test the Transformer with the following command:

 `$ python run_inference.py --config config/pgun_config.json --trained_as_distributed 0`